lyfeyaj/swipe/README.md

 Swipe is originally created by **Brad Birdsall**, and this version is maintain by **Felix Liu** with new features and bugfix.

 ## Usage

+You can directly install this package via Bower: `bower install swipe-js`

 Swipe only needs to follow a simple pattern.
 Here is an example:

 ``` html